abumumin/soft-automation/README.md

-QA Assessment Test for the QA Automation Engineer Position at Dukka
+QA Assessment Test for the QA Automation Engineer Position at Softcom

 Tools and Framework used